 Image above: Hummingbird clearwing moth on milkweed, Tompkins County, New York.
 Photograph by Jonathan R. Hendricks.

-Evolution explains how all living things on Earth—people, plants, bacteria, turtles, amoebas, and everything else—came to exist in all their variation and complexity.
-All organisms are connected by genealogy, and have changed through time as a result of descent with modification.
-The theory of evolution is the fundamental underpinning that unites all aspects and subfields of biology.
-Playing a similar role to atomic theory in physics and chemistry, or plate tectonics in geology, evolutionary theory is the basic modern scientific description of why living things are the way they are.
+Evolution, indeed, is the central idea in modern biology.
+This means that it is the fundamental explanatory and theoretical underpinning that unites all aspects and subfields of biological science.
+Playing a similar role to atomic theory in physics and chemistry, or plate tectonics in geology, evolution is the basic modern scientific hypothesis for why living things are the way they are.